New York City Police Department: Bureaus

-The department is divided into 20 bureaus, which are typically commanded by a uniformed bureau chief (such as the chief of patrol and the chief of housing) or a civilian deputy commissioner (such as the Deputy Commissioner of Information Technology).
+The department is divided into 20 bureaus which are typically commanded by a uniformed bureau chief (such as the chief of patrol and the chief of housing) or a civilian deputy commissioner (such as the Deputy Commissioner of Information Technology).
 The bureaus fit under four umbrellas: Patrol, Transit & Housing, Investigative, and Administrative.
 Bureaus are often subdivided into smaller divisions and units.
-All deputy commissioners report directly to the Commissioner and bureau chiefs report to the Commissioner through the Chief of Department.
+All deputy commissioners report directly to the commissioner and bureau chiefs report to the commissioner through the chief of department.

 Rank structure

-Officers graduate from the Police Academy after five and a half to six months (or sometimes more) of training in various academic, physical, and tactical fields.
-For the first 18 months of their careers, they are designated as "Probationary Police Officers", or more informally, "rookies".
+Officers graduate from the Police Academy after 26 weeks (or sometimes more) of training in various academic, physical, and tactical fields.
+For the first 18 months of their careers, they are designated as "Probationary Police Officers" or, more informally, "rookies".
 There are three career "tracks" in the NYPD: supervisory, investigative, and specialist.
 The supervisory track consists of nine ranks; promotion to the ranks of sergeant, lieutenant, and captain are made via competitive civil service examinations.
-After reaching the rank of captain, promotion to the ranks of deputy inspector, inspector, deputy chief, assistant chief, (bureau) chief and chief of department is at the discretion of the police commissioner.
-Promotion from the rank of police officer to detective is discretionary by the police commissioner or required by law when the officer has performed eighteen months or more of investigative duty.
+After reaching the rank of captain, promotion to the ranks of deputy inspector, inspector, deputy chief, assistant chief, (bureau) chief, and chief of department is always at the discretion of the NYPD commissioner.
+Promotion from the rank of police officer to detective is discretionary by the police commissioner or required by law when the officer has performed outstanding investigative duty for eighteen months or more.

 Badges

 Badges in the New York City Police Department are referred to as "shields" (the traditional term), though not all badge designs are strictly shield-shaped.
-Some officers have used "Pottsy" badges, "dupes," or duplicate badges, as officers are punished for losing their shield by also losing up to ten days' pay.
+Some officers have used "Pottsy" badges, "dupes", or duplicate badges, as officers are punished for losing their shield by also losing up to ten days' pay.

-Every rank has a different badge design (with the exception of "police officer" and "probationary police officer") and, upon change in rank, officers receive a new badge.
-Lower-ranked police officers are identified by their shield numbers, and tax registry number.
-Lieutenants and above do not have shield numbers and are identified by tax registry number.
+Every rank has a different badge design (except "police officer" and "probationary police officer") and, upon change in rank, officers receive a new badge.
+Lower-ranked police officers are identified by their shield numbers, and tax registry numbers.
+Lieutenants and above do not have shield numbers and are identified by tax registry numbers.
 All sworn members of the NYPD have their ID card photos taken against a red background.
 Civilian employees of the NYPD have their ID card photos taken against a blue background, signifying that they are not commissioned to carry a firearm.
 All ID cards have an expiration date.
-Although the First Deputy Commissioner and Chief of Department share the same insignia, the First Deputy Commissioner outranks the Chief of Department.
+Although the first deputy commissioner and chief of department share the same insignia (four stars), the first deputy commissioner outranks the chief of department.
+The deputy commissioners, bureau chiefs/bureau chief chaplains, and chief surgeon have three stars.